openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 - End Time (string, optional): If provided, don’t fetch records modified after this time (defaults to never)
 - Size of Polling Page (optional; positive integer) Indicates the size of pages to be fetched.
 Defaults to 1000.

+*Note:* Trigger polls all objects with `Time > Start Time && Time < End Time`, therefore Objects that match with specified Start Time value and End Time value are not included in Output Data.

 ##### Input Metadata

 N/A